 And given how long this spread lasts, it also makes for a great gift.
 Put some spread into a mason jar, tie on a fancy ribbon, and give some to a friend!

-Can I freeze pimento cheese spread?
+Can YOU freeze pimento cheese spread?

 Bad news here, folks.
 Pimento cheese spread should not be frozen.
 The oils in the mayonnaise in this cheese spread will separate if frozen.
 It can be eaten at room temperature, chilled, or heated.

-Can you serve pimento cheese spread warm?
+Can you serve pimento cheese warm?

 Yes!
 For a full tutorial on how to make a hot and bubbly pimento cheese mix, check out this link: Hot Pimento Cheese Dip.

-How to customize pimento cheese spread
+How to customize THIS spread

 Honestly, there is no single “perfect” pimento cheese spread, but it is a recipe that can be adjusted to match each person’s specific taste.